smaurice101/readthedocs/docs/source/agentic.rst

 Implementing Complex Workflows with TML and (Multi) Agentic AI
 """"""""""""""""""""""""""""""

 Implementing complex real-time workflows to automate complex tasks is possible with TML and Agentic AI, as shown below.
-In fact, this is would be a new skill set for Busniness analysts but focused on Agentic AI
+In fact, this is would be a new skill set for Busniness analysts but focused on Agentic AI solutions:

 .. figure:: agentic4.png
    :scale: 70%

+TML and TSS use `LangGraph <https://www.langchain.com/langgraph>`_ for (multi) Agent based code.
+TML agents agents can execute tools autonomous.
+Tools are out of the box, or users can build their own custom tools and integrate with their TML solutions, easily.

 Advantages of TML with Agentic AI
 ========================